david-asher/electron-firebase/docs/firestore.js.md

 <a name="exp_module_firestore--firestoreDoc+about"></a>

 ### firestoreDoc#about(docPath) ⇒ <code>Promise.&lt;DocumentSnapshot&gt;</code> ⏏
+Gets a DocumentSnapshot for the Firestore document which contains meta information and functionsto get data, test existence, etc.

 **Kind**: Exported function
 **Returns**: <code>Promise.&lt;DocumentSnapshot&gt;</code> - An object which can be used to get further information and dataabout the document: .exists, .id, .metadata, .get(), .data(), .isEqual()
 **See**: [DocumentSnapshot](https://firebase.google.com/docs/reference/node/firebase.firestore.DocumentSnapshot)